CSB-KaracaLab/RBD-ACE2-MutBench/README.md

 - *hydrophobicity_change.sh*: Calculates hydrophobicity changes of amino acid due to point mutation.
 - *flexibility_change.sh*: Calculates flexibility changes of amino acid due to point mutation.
 - *physicochemical_class_change.sh*: Presents physicochemical class change of amino acid due to point mutation.
-- *UEP_ACE2-RBD_common_case_selection.csh*: UEP is a stand alone tool that we used for determine highly-packed residues.
+- *UEP_ACE2-RBD_common_case_selection.csh*: UEP is a stand alone tool that we used for determining highly-packed residues.
 This script selects intersected cases between our dataset (263) and UEP suggested dataset (Raw data).
-- *plot_dataset_volume_hydrophobicity_flexibility.csh*: Prepares the datasets that used to create figure of volume, hydrophobicity, flexibility metrics.
+- *plot_dataset_volume_hydrophobicity_flexibility.csh*: Prepares the datasets that used to create the figure of the volume, hydrophobicity, flexibility metrics.
-- *plot_dataset_physicochemical_class_change.csh*: Prepares the dataset that used to create figure of physicochemical class metric.
+- *plot_dataset_physicochemical_class_change.csh*: Prepares the dataset that used to create the figure of the physicochemical class metric.

 #### Python notebooks